-Rapid and sustained domestic growth is necessary to increase the pool of funds available for SDG-related investment, but is not a solution in the short-term.
-Development is closely correlated to government spending: some 82% of the world's poor live in countries with annual public expenditure of less than PPP \$1,000 per person.
-Although the poorest countries have increased their tax revenue as a share of GDP, it remains at less than 14%, lower than in middle-income countries and significantly less than the 20-30% in developed nations.
+Rapid and sustained domestic growth is necessary to increase the pool of funds available for SDGrelated investment, but is not a solution in the short-term.
+Development is closely correlated to government spending: some 82% of the world's poor live in countries with annual public expenditure of less than PPP \$1,000 per person.218 Although the poorest countries have increased their tax revenue as a share of GDP, it remains at less than 14%, lower than in middle-income countries and significantly less than the 20-30% in developed nations.219 changes in capacity and in mind-sets.

-Domestic tax reform is equally urgent.
-Increasing revenues through more effective and more efficient tax regimes is a priority but it is also not a short-term endeavour.
-At a national level, it requires changes in capacity and in mind-sets.
 Tax administrations need practical support through better training, pay and technology for staff, while tax codes need to be fairer and fiscal policy needs to be more redistributive.
 Moving enterprises from the informal to the formal sector is a long-term challenge that must be met to improve domestic tax take.
 As corruption is always a risk when tax rates are raised, tax policy and rates will have to be determined judiciously, to prevent evasion and avoidance.